 The company’s print-ad sales for the period dropped 11 percent, and overall ad revenue declined 8.9 percent.
 Print sales trends will probably be similar in the fourth quarter, the company said.

-“A very disappointing third quarter,” said Douglas Arthur, an analyst with Evercore Partners Inc. (EVR) who has rated the stock the equivalent of buy since August 2010.
+“A very disappointing third quarter,” said Douglas Arthur, an analyst with Evercore Partners Inc. (EVR:US) who has rated the stock the equivalent of buy since August 2010.
 “Very weak advertising and higher costs than expected.”

 Advertising has fallen across all categories for the newspaper industry, dropping 6.6 percent in the first six months of this year, according to the most recently available data from to the Newspaper Association of America.